indika/blog/_posts/2013-10-25-cooking-with-chef.md

 Wrong.
 Knife is a tool that you use to instruct Chef to do it's job.
 Knife is a nice name, but a bit counter intuitive.

-Knife Solo is what you will use to perform solo cooks.
+"Knife Solo" is the specific version of the tool required for solo cooks.

 The server needs to be prepared before you can cook

 # Ruby
-You will need Ruby.
-Chef is written in Ruby.
+You will need Ruby to cook with Chef.
 RVM is a means to manage different versions of Ruby.
 RVM has been criticed for achieving too much, and that RBEnv is more focussed.

-RVM works for me for now.
-Have some faith give curl root priviledges:
+However, RVM works for me for now.
+I had to have some faith when installing RVM, granting curl root priviledges:

 {% highlight bash %}
 \curl -L https://get.rvm.io | bash -s stable --ruby